 How’s everyone doing?
 Did you have a good week?

-Not sure if I’ll do a full Scotland trip recap (let me know if you’d be interested in that in the comments please), but here’s where we went in our comfy Citroen Picasso:
+Not sure if I’ll do a full Scotland trip recap (let me know if you’d be interested in that in the comments please), but here’s where we went on our Scotland road trip in our comfy Citroen Picasso:

 Isle of Mull